Expedia fourth-quarter profit misses estimates, shares slide

 Shares of the travel services company, whose websites include hotels.com and trivago.com, slid more than 7 percent in extended trading.

-Expedia, which recently slipped behind The Priceline Group Inc (PCLN.O) to become the world's second largest travel services company by bookings, earned about $66.0 million, or 50 cents per diluted share, in the last quarter
+Expedia, which recently slipped behind The Priceline Group Inc to become the world's second largest travel services company by bookings, earned about $66.0 million (43 million pounds), or 50 cents per diluted share, in the last quarter

 Analysts had on average estimated $1.01 per share, according to Thomson Reuters I/B/E/S.